Layyser/chess-feature-predictor/README.md

 - Use cross‑validation (k‑fold, stratified) to get more robust performance estimates

 ### 2. Build a more representative dataset
-- Aggregate PGN data over several months or years instead of a single month
+- Aggregate PGN data over several months or years instead of a single month to ensure diversity
 - Filter out anomalous or low‑quality games (e.g. abandonments, ultra‑short games)

 ### 3. Advanced feature engineering